 I was born and raised an Irish Catholic.
 My baptismal certificate might say “Roman Catholic” but I prefer to think of myself as “Irish Catholic”.
-A subtle distinction perhaps, and one many people fail to recognize unless they have been on the wrong end of a dose of Catholic Irish guilt!
+A subtle distinction perhaps, and one many people fail to recognise unless they have been on the wrong end of a dose of Catholic Irish guilt!
 We have a peculiar logic that almost defies reasoning; at times, we even find it difficult to understand it ourselves.
 I survived 12 years of Catholic Irish Convent School education and have lived to tell the tale, even if my therapists are still reaping the rewards!

 Since I first left Ireland in 1990, I have managed to observe the weekly ritual of going to mass on Sundays.
 At first this religious observance was because I didn’t want to have to lie to my parents if they asked…even if I was living 6000 miles from home and long since an adult in the eyes of the law.
 But gradually, going to mass on Sundays became an established part of my life; a part of who I am.
 Sometimes, of course, it simply wasn’t possible to go.
 I’ve lived in places that only had visiting priests once a month; where avalanches closed the only road into town and snowstorms prevented planes landing.
 I’ve been on airplanes and trains when the bell for mass was ringing and I’ve also heard it from my sick bed.
 Sometimes, when I simply can’t find a church, I will spend an hour or so alone, in conversation with my God.
 Whatever works.